Dog-Friendly Adventures in Brenham & Washington County

 Brazos Valley Brewing Company

 BVB is a family-friendly, small-town brewery and taproom that has screens inside the taproom to watch a big game.
 There are also indoor games, an outdoor playground and games and plenty of room to stretch your legs.
-You won’t go hungry–BVB has bar bites and is home to acclaimed food truck Country Sunshine.
+You won’t go hungry with their food truck BVB Eats.
 You can also catch live music on weekends at the Brewery.

 Brown Water Cigar Bar

 Enjoy a smoky Old Fashioned and your favorite cigar while you watch the game at Brown Water Cigar Bar.
-This Downtown Brenham venue is a favorite place for the guys to relax while the girls shop nearby.
+This Downtown Brenham venue is a favorite place for the guys to relax.

 BT Longhorn Saloon & Steakhouse